This page describes how the course will look like and what to expect.

 During labs we will discuss what you have learned (and possibly correct misunderstandings) and work on further examples to strengthen your knowledge.

-During three of the labs (week 5, week 9 and week 14) there will be a graded assignment (probably taking place in the first 45 minutes of the lab).
-There will be also two homework assignments and these 5 assignments together will be used to determine the final grade (see below for details, please).
+During three of the labs there will be a graded assignment (taking place in the first 45 minutes of the lab).
+There will be also further homework assignments and these assignments together will be used to determine the final grade (see below for details, please).

 We believe this system will make most of everybody time.
 You can organize your preparation as you see fit (some prepare to work in smaller chunks of 20 minutes here and there, some prefer an uninterrupted streak of several hours).
 We can spend the lab on interesting topics instead of trivial things that you can find on the Internet in various tutorials anyway.